UW-HRC/uw-hrc.github.io/a_join_us.md

 #### Get To Know Us!

-- Join us on <a href="https://join.slack.com/t/huskyrunningclub/signup" target="_blank">Slack</a> or follow our <a href="https://www.facebook.com/uwhuskyrunningclub/" target="_blank">Facebook page</a> to get important updates about the club, and
+- Follow our <a href="https://www.facebook.com/uwhuskyrunningclub/" target="_blank">Facebook page</a> to get important updates about the club, and
 - Explore our [routes]({{ site.baseurl }}/routes).

 Once you're comfortable with the club, you can become a [run leader]({{ site.baseurl }}/officers/responsibilities.html#run_leaders) or apply for an [officer position]({{ site.baseurl }}/officers/responsibilities.html), if you're into that sort of thing.